voyagermesh/voyager/docs/user-guide/component/ingress/README.md

 - [TCP Loadbalancing](tcp.md)
 - [TLS Termination](tls.md)

+## Example
+Check out examples for [complex ingress configurations](../../../../hack/exampl/ingress.yaml).
+This example generates to a HAProxy Configuration like [this](../../../../hack/exampl/haproxy_generated.cfg).

 ## Other CURD Operations
 Applying other operation like update, delete to AppsCode Ingress is regular kubernetes resource operation.